g3w-suite/g3w-admin/README.md

 ### With paver commands

-G3W-ADMIN has a series of [paver](http://pythonhosted.org/Paver/) commands to administrate the suite.
+G3W-ADMIN has a series of [paver](http://pythonhosted.org/Paver/) CLI commands to administrate the suite.
 After prepared environment if sufficient invoce paver *install* task

 ```bash
 paver install
 ```

+### Run G3W-SUITE

 To run the application with paver